 Usually the koi that reach the 70cm mark (often younger then 2 years) are sold there immediately, because in Indonesia they don't have the customers for larger koi.
+Further is the weather related risk in the Mudponds during the rainy season too high.
+Unfortunately, due to the enormous rain coming down in a very short time, the PH in the mudponds often falls down too much and a lot of koi die during one night.
 So it is common practice not to keep fish longer than 60 or 70cm in the mudponds.
 That's why we saw only a very few of them.

 The Oyagoi are usually not shown to anyone and kept in secure concrete ponds.
 This is simply because very often the Oyagoi are stolen from the natural ponds or basins.
 We were allowed to see a few of them: Doitsu Showa and Gosanke.
 The fishes had an approximate age of 3 years with sizes of 70-80cm.
 There was a female Sanke with her Kohaku daughter, who even passed her mother by 5cm.
 Unfortunately it was forbidden to take pictures because the location of the Oyagoi could be detected by publishing these photos ...

 Of course we had many thoughts about the sensitivity of Indonesian koi during our witerperiods at the beginning.
 It was important for us to talk to people who have a neutral scientific point of view about this topic.
 So we talked to the chief of our veterinarian office, because she is really experienced in the topic of carp biology.
 She argued just as we thought: